Cambium Networks (NASDAQ:CMBM) Releases Q1 2022 Earnings Guidance

 Cambium Networks (NASDAQ:CMBM – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.100-$0.150 for the period, compared to the Thomson Reuters consensus estimate of $0.210.
 The company issued revenue guidance of $77.50 million-$81.50 million, compared to the consensus revenue estimate of $79.39 million.Cambium Networks also updated its FY 2022 guidance to $1.230-$1.360 EPS.

-Cambium Networks (NASDAQ:CMBM – Get Rating) last announced its quarterly earnings results on Thursday, February 17th.
-The company reported $0.08 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.09 by ($0.01).
-The company had revenue of $78.71 million for the quarter, compared to analyst estimates of $76.13 million.
-Cambium Networks had a return on equity of 38.12% and a net margin of 11.14%.
-During the same quarter last year, the company posted $0.38 earnings per share.
-As a group, sell-side analysts anticipate that Cambium Networks will post 0.94 earnings per share for the current year.

-In other Cambium Networks news, VP Scott Imhoff sold 13,000 shares of the company’s stock in a transaction dated Tuesday, December 7th.
-The shares were sold at an average price of $26.50, for a total value of $344,500.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-66.80% of the stock is currently owned by corporate insiders.

-Several large investors have recently bought and sold shares of the company.
-Rhumbline Advisers grew its holdings in shares of Cambium Networks by 8.9% during the fourth quarter.
-Rhumbline Advisers now owns 8,021 shares of the company’s stock valued at $206,000 after buying an additional 658 shares during the last quarter.
-American International Group Inc. boosted its holdings in Cambium Networks by 15.8% in the third quarter.
-American International Group Inc. now owns 5,819 shares of the company’s stock worth $211,000 after purchasing an additional 796 shares during the last quarter.
-Barclays PLC boosted its holdings in Cambium Networks by 8.4% in the fourth quarter.
-Barclays PLC now owns 15,363 shares of the company’s stock worth $394,000 after purchasing an additional 1,197 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in Cambium Networks by 2.1% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 65,856 shares of the company’s stock worth $1,688,000 after purchasing an additional 1,330 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA boosted its holdings in Cambium Networks by 536.6% in the third quarter.
-BNP Paribas Arbitrage SA now owns 2,107 shares of the company’s stock worth $76,000 after purchasing an additional 1,776 shares during the last quarter.
-Hedge funds and other institutional investors own 85.53% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Morgan Stanley boosted its position in shares of Cambium Networks by 428.8% during the 2nd quarter.
+Morgan Stanley now owns 221,925 shares of the company’s stock worth $10,730,000 after acquiring an additional 179,954 shares in the last quarter.
+BlackRock Inc. lifted its holdings in shares of Cambium Networks by 11.1% in the 4th quarter.
+BlackRock Inc. now owns 729,621 shares of the company’s stock valued at $18,700,000 after purchasing an additional 72,864 shares during the last quarter.
+Norges Bank purchased a new stake in shares of Cambium Networks in the 4th quarter valued at about $1,381,000.
+Geode Capital Management LLC lifted its holdings in shares of Cambium Networks by 26.4% in the 4th quarter.
+Geode Capital Management LLC now owns 194,680 shares of the company’s stock valued at $4,989,000 after purchasing an additional 40,650 shares during the last quarter.
+Finally, Citadel Advisors LLC lifted its holdings in shares of Cambium Networks by 42.8% in the 4th quarter.
+Citadel Advisors LLC now owns 130,121 shares of the company’s stock valued at $3,335,000 after purchasing an additional 38,993 shares during the last quarter.
+85.53% of the stock is owned by hedge funds and other institutional investors.

 Cambium Networks Corp. engages in the provision of wireless broadband networking infrastructure solutions for network operators.
 Its products include point-to-point, enterprise Wi-Fi and switching, CCTV,software, and point-to multipoint.
 The company was founded in 2011 and is headquartered in Rolling Meadows, IL.